khokhlin/nootp/README.md

 Allow you to quickly generate otp-code without cellular phone.

+## Installation

+    $ python3 setup.py install

+or using pip:

+    $ python3 -m pip install git+https://github.com/khokhlin/nootp.git

 ## Usage

-python nootp.py [-c ~/.nootp.ini] [--clip]
+nootp [--config ~/.nootp.ini] [--copy]

---clip option can be used when running on Windows to copy the code into clipboard.
+--copy option can be used to copy the code into clipboard.